-- 2(1) The subscribers to the memorandum are the first members of the Charity. - (2) Membership is open to other individuals or organisations who: - a) apply to the Charity in the form required by the Directors; and - b) are approved by the Directors; and - c) pay the required subscription as prescribed by the Directors. - (3)(a) The Directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application. - (b) The Directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The Directors must consider any written representations the applicant may make about the decision.
-The Directors' decision following any written representations must be notified to the applicant in writing and shall be final. - (4) Membership is not transferable to anyone else. - (5) The Directors must keep a register of names and addresses of the members.
+- 2(1) The subscribers to the memorandum are the first members of the Charity. - (2) Membership is open to other individuals or organisations who: - (a) apply to the Charity in the form required by the Directors; and - (b) are approved by the Directors. - (3) (a) The Directors may only refuse an application for membership if, acting reasonably and properly, they consider it to be in the best interests of the Charity to refuse the application. - (b) The Directors must inform the applicant in writing of the reasons for the refusal within twenty-one days of the decision. - (c) The Directors must consider any written representations the applicant may make about the decision.
+The Directors' decision following any written representations must be notified to the applicant in writing but shall be final. - (4) Membership is not transferable to anyone else. - (5) The Directors must keep a register of names and addresses of the members.

-Classes of membership.
+Classes of Membership.

-- 3(1) The Directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members. - (2) The Directors may not directly or indirectly alter the rights. - (3) The rights attached to a class of membership may only be varied if a resolution is passed at a separate general meeting of the members of that class agreeing to the variation.
+3(1) The Directors may establish classes of membership with different rights and obligations and shall record the rights and obligations in the register of members.

-(4) The provisions in these articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members.
+- (2) The Directors may not directly or indirectly alter the rights or obligations attached to a class of membership. - (3) The rights attached to a class of membership may only be varied if: - (a) three-quarters of the members of that class consent in writing to the variation; or - (b) a special resolution is passed at a separate general meeting of the members of that class agreeing to the variation. - (4) The provisions in these articles about general meetings shall apply to any meeting relating to the variation of the rights of any class of members.

-Termination of membership.
+Termination of Membership.

-- 4 Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the Charity unless, after resignation, there would be less than two members; - (3) any sum due from the member to the Charity is not paid in full within six months of it falling due; - (4) the member is removed from membership by a resolution of the Directors that it is in the best interest of the Charity that his or her membership is terminated.
+- 4 Membership is terminated if: - (1) the member dies or, if it is an organisation, ceases to exist; - (2) the member resigns by written notice to the Charity unless, after the resignation, there would be less than two members; - (3) any sum due from the member to the Charity is not paid in full within six months of it falling due; - (4) the member is removed from membership by a resolution of the Directors that it is in the best interests of the Charity that his or her membership is terminated.
 A resolution to remove a member from membership may only be passed if: - (a) the member has been given at least twenty-one days' notice in writing of the meeting of the Directors at which the resolution will be proposed and the reasons why it is to be proposed; - (b) the member or, at the option of the member, the member's representative (who need not be a member of the Charity) has been allowed to make representations to the meeting.